T-Hawkins/Angular-Calculator/README.md

 * Break the form down into further components:
   * The input buttons themselves could be a component with a provided argument instead of so much repeated HTML
+* Back-end validation for the equation models.
+Currently, although it is within the Javascript someone could submit non-valid equations and these would not be validated as a real equation before submission

 Further improvements to the application that would extend beyond the scope of the provided scope: